joemk88/koreader-coverprogress/README.md

 **No menu entry.** The settings are document-only.
 Open a book first; the entry does not exist in the file browser.
 Also confirm the plugin is ticked in **Tools → More tools → Plugin management** — that checkbox controls whether the plugin *loads*, which is separate from the Enabled toggle in the Screen menu.

+**The entry is under Settings, not Screen (or shows a "NEW:" prefix in the first menu).** Your menu is missing the reader **Screen** section.
+That happens on some stripped or older builds, and with menu-customising plugins such as **Simple UI** or **Menu Customizer**, which write a persistent menu-order override — so disabling those plugins afterwards does not restore the section.
+The plugin detects this and places its entry under **Settings** instead, falling back to the first menu if that is gone too.
+Everything works the same; only the location differs.

+**KOReader crashes the instant you open the reader top menu.** This was a KOReader core bug: `MenuSorter` did not guard a `sorting_hint` whose target section was missing, so on a menu lacking the **Screen** section it dereferenced a nil during menu assembly and took the whole app down.
+Because the crash was in core — after this plugin had already handed its menu over — it produced no `crash.log`.
+Fixed from **v1.05**: the plugin validates its placement against your actual menu order and never hands core an unresolvable hint.
+If you are on an older build of this plugin and see this, update.

 **Plugin ticked in Plugin management but no Screen menu entry.** That combination means the plugin was found but failed to load, since the Plugin management list is built from `_meta.lua` alone.
 On Android, get the reason from logcat:

 ```